Hair loss can be one side effect of menopause. Let’s take a look at what causes it and how to reverse thinning hair after menopause.

 In this article: 📝

-- How can I regrow my hair after menopause?
+- How to thicken hair after menopause?

 Step one is to ensure your hair loss is actually due to menopause.
-There’s a good chance your hair loss is due to menopause if:

 - It’s been over twelve months since your last period, and

-- Your hair loss follows a female hair loss pattern (meaning your part appears to be getting wider, as opposed to a receding hair line in the front.)
+- Your hair loss follows a female hair loss pattern (meaning your part appears to be getting wider, as opposed to a receding hairline in the front.)

 It’s always a good idea to check with your doctor, though.